xrdocs/automation/_tutorials/using-inter-as-nimo-for-merging-plan-files.md

 Plan files from different Autonomous Systems (AS) can be merged using the inter-as-nimo.
 The inter-as-nimo resolves any conflicts across the plan files.
 Plan files in native format are supported.

 In addition, inter-as-nimo may be used to merge plan files from the same AS.
-Use cases could include networks regions that may only be collected via specific methods (e.g. topo-igp-nimo in one region, and topo-bgpls-xtc-nimo in another region).
+Use cases could include network regions that needs to be collected via different methods (e.g. topo-igp-nimo in one region, and topo-bgpls-xtc-nimo in another region).

 Note: WAE does not support the collection of multiple basic networks on the same server.
 If multiple basic networks need to be collected concurrently, they will require separate WAE server instances.